mhei-fub/mhei-fub.github.io/.github/README.md

 - Basic knowledge of HTML and web development.
 - A web browser to view the project.
-- Optionally, a local server environment (like XAMPP, WAMP, or Python's HTTP server) if you want to simulate a more production-like environment.
+- Optionally, a local server environment (like Python's HTTP server) if you want to simulate a more production-like environment.

 Installation